flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

     1. Open the `ios/plugin_name/` directory in Xcode.

     2. In Xcode, open your `Package.swift` file.
-       Verify Xcode does not produce any warnings or errors for this file.
+       Verify Xcode doesn't produce any warnings or errors for this file.

        :::tip
-       If Xcode does not show any files, quit Xcode (**Xcode > Quit Xcode**) and reopen.
+       If Xcode doen't show any files, quit Xcode (**Xcode > Quit Xcode**) and reopen.

-       If Xcode isn't updating after you make a change, try clicking **File > Packages > Reset Package Caches**.
+       If Xcode doesn't update after you make a change, try clicking **File > Packages > Reset Package Caches**.
        :::